kubernetes-sigs/kueue/keps/83-workload-preemption/README.md

 #### Preemption

-For each Workload that got flavor assignments of type 1 or 2, we might need to preempt some admitted Workloads.
+For each Workload that got flavor assignments where preemption could help, we run the following algorithm:

-The algorithm goes like follows:

 1. Check whether preemption is allowed and could help.

-   For preemption within the cohort, we skip preemption if `.preemption.withinCohort=Never`.
-   For preepmtion within the ClusterQueue, we skip preemption if `.preemption.withinClusterQueue=Never`.
+  We skip preemption if `.preemption.withinCohort=Never` and `.preemption.withinClusterQueue=Never`.

-   Preemption within a ClusterQueue is limited to Workloads with a priority lower than the incoming Workload.
-To avoid unnecessary preemption calculations, we can keep a priority queue with the priorities of active Workloads in the ClusterQueue.
-If the lowest priority is higher than or equal to the priority of the incoming Workload, we can skip the preemption algorithm.

-2. Obtain a list of victim Workloads to be preempted.
+2. Obtain a list of candidate Workloads to be preempted.

-  1. For preemption within cohort, we restrict the list to Workloads with lower priority than the pending Workload if `.preemption.withinCohort=ReclaimFromLowerPriority`
+  1. In the cohort, we only consider ClusterQueues that are currently borrowing quota.
+We restrict the list to Workloads with lower priority than the pending Workload if `.preemption.withinCohort=ReclaimFromLowerPriority`
-  2. For preemption within ClusterQueue, we only select Workloads with lower priority than the pending Workload.
+  2. In the ClusterQueue, we only select Workloads with lower priority than the pending Workload.

+  To quickly list workloads with priority lower than the incoming workload, we can keep a priority queue with the priorities of active Workloads in the ClusterQueue.

   When going over these sets, we filter out the Workloads that are not using the flavors that were selected for the incoming Workload.

-  If the list is empty, abort preemption.
+  If the list of candidates is empty, skip the rest of the preemption algorithm.

 3. Sort the Workloads using the following criteria:
+   1. Workloads from other ClusterQueues in the cohort first.
-   1. Lower priority first.
+   2. Lower priority first.
-   2. Shortest running time first.
+   3. Shortest running time first.

 4. Remove Workloads from the snapshot in the order of the list.
 Stop removing Workloads if the incoming Workload fits within the quota.
 Skip removing more